-If you’re considering dog daycare for your dog, first, think about it from your dog’s point of view.
+If you’re considering dog daycare for your dog, think about it from your dog’s point of view.
 Make sure it is something that is truly in the best interest of your dog.

 IN GENERAL, larger dog daycare facilities are potentially a good option for:

-- dogs that are confident enough to stand up for themselves
+- Dogs that are confident enough to stand up for themselves

-- dogs with a high tolerance for rude behavior from other excited dogs
+- Dogs with a high tolerance for rude behavior from other excited dogs

-If you have a low-key, mellow dog, he might be happier at home lounging around on the couch in a calm environment or even staying his small kennel or crate.
+If you have a low-key, mellow dog, he might be happier at home lounging around on the couch in a calm environment or even staying in his kennel or crate.
 All that activity at dog daycare is stressful for some dogs!

 Dogs enjoy a routine, and as long as you’re providing your dog with a long walk every day and some daily training and interaction, you shouldn’t feel guilty about leaving your dog at home while you go to work.

 We do not buy that myth of “if you work long hours, you shouldn’t have a dog.”
 That’s just not true.

 There are lots of different dogs and plenty of them would gladly take up space on your couch all day while you’re at work.

 Lindsay’s Lab mix Ace is the perfect example.
 She adopted him when she worked 10-hour shifts at a newspaper.